lars-t-hansen/Jobanalyzer/SKETCHES.md

 presentation.
 The data sources are separate and must present data to RRD, which is structured around saving data in a circular queue at regular intervals.

-XDMod / Open XDMod seems like a more comprehensive tool but may be queue-oriented (SLURM etc)
+XDMod / Open XDMod seems like a more comprehensive tool but may be queue-oriented (SLURM etc).
+We don't have queues on the ML nodes, and maybe not some other places.

 ## Data providers